hermy0211/museum-map-react/README.md

 ## Run

+### Running in Development Mode

 1. Open the terminal.
 2. Clone the repository: `git clone https://github.com/hermy0211/museum-map-react.git`
 3. Open the directory to which you have cloned the repository.
 4. Install all project dependencies with `npm install`
 5. Run `npm start` to start the development server
 6. Open the following webpage : `http://localhost:3000`

+### Running in Production Mode

+1. Open the terminal.
+2. Build the production ready optimized code. `npm run build`
+3. Deploy it to `gh-pages` branch by running `npm run deploy`.
+4. Check the online demo [here](https://hermy0211.github.io/museum-map-react/).

 ## Structure